 You don’t have to love it

 Don’t feel bad if you end up hating what you watched – at least now you know what you don’t want to catch in future!
-Artist statements and descriptions of artwork in my opinion can be quite misleading, so it’s not uncommon to find yourself watching something that’s not what you expected.
-Also, it makes for great travel anecdotes!
+Artist statements and descriptions of artwork in my opinion can be quite misleading, so it’s not uncommon to find yourself watching something that’s not what you expected from the description in the brochure.
+Also, weird experiences make for great travel anecdotes!

 A little research helps